|

 Apparently, Mattox had performed some work for Stone and was never paid

 the 100 pounds that he was due.
-Mattox lost the case and Daniel had
+Mattox lost the case and the court

-to pay.
+issued an order for Daniel to pay the bond.
 A few months after this case, John Stone took

 Daniel Hastings to court.
 Source: John Stone vs John Matton, Knox County (TN) Court of Pleas and Quarterly Sessions (1795-1797); Docket # 383/378. |